chipperdoodles/3color/instance/content/single_page/readme.md

   * clean and fix atom feed and look into datetime problem
   * better jinja2 block usage in templates
-  * push build with ftp/sftp/rsync (not to hard add)
   * child menu links?
   * make clean default template and example site
   * look into better usage of YAML header tags and page metadata